yfern328/node-js-basic-web-server-immersive-alum/README.md

 ## Encryption

-Okay, we are mostly don here.
+Okay, we are mostly done here.
 But there's one last challenge here.
 And it's a pretty cool one.
 For the sake of security, our client wants to be able to ensure users that their messages cannot be interecepted by hackers or other potential hostile parties on the web.

 This might sound immensely complex, but in fact -- thanks to some good node modules plus your cleverness as a developer -- this is eminently achievable!
 The basic idea is simple.
 We'll make it possible to set a query parameter on the `/messages` and `message/:id` routes called `encrypt`.
 When encrypt is set to true, the server will encrypt the messsage string before sending it across the wire back to the client.

 The actual encryption will be handled by a tool commonly used to encrypt passwords called [bcrypt](https://github.com/ncb000gt/node.bcrypt.js).
-Bcrypt has a simple api that takes a string and ecnrypts it.
+Bcrypt has a simple api that takes a string and encrypts it.
 The methods in this api, like our router's `get` and `post` methods, take a callback.
 So here too you'll be writing asynchronous JS.